Outdoor food sales and mobile food premises

 In case of regular outdoor food sales, the operation must be registered.
-The notification should be made using the electronic form (web form).
+The notification should be made using the electronic form (online form).

 Electronic notification of the establishment of food premises must be submitted to the Environment Centre no later than four weeks prior to the commencement of operations or a significant change in operations.